Rafase282/My-FreeCodeCamp-Code/README.md

 - The Project [page](http://rafase282.github.io/My-FreeCodeCamp-Code) Feel free to share it.

 ## Code Status:
-All coded has been done up to the **Intermediate Front End Development Projects** I just have to finish the section.
+All coded has been done up to the **Advanced Algorithm Scripting** I just have to complete the node, express and mongodb before I do the basejumps.

 ## Wiki Status:
-I'm currently working on the **Zipline: Build a Tic Tac Toe Game & Zipline: Build a Simon Game & JSON APIs and Ajax**.
+I'm currently working on the **Node.js and Express.js**.

 ### Completed:
 1. HTML5 and CSS